Nexxon1/ocp-prep/README.md

 The difference to a regular Optional is that a regular Optional such as `Optional<Double>` is for the Double wrapper class whereas the OptionalDouble is for the primitive double.

 ## Working with advanced Stream Pipeline Concepts
+This chapter is in the 'advancedstreamconcepts' package.

+The class `AdvancedStreamPipeline` contains the following topics:

+Contains an example that proves that Streams are lazily evaluated.
+Shows that some of the intermediate operations for Streams are also available for Optional.
+Points out the problematic with checked Exceptions and Functional Interfaces.

+The class `CollectingResults` Shows many predefined collectors.
+(Remember that Collectors are used in the terminal operation `collect()`)
+It includes `joining()`, `averagingInt()`, `toCollection()`, `toMap()`, `groupingBy()` and`partitioningBy()`